SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 This provides a (structured) text version of the content of the chart: the data.

-<p id=“options-for-position-of-the-table”>Options for the position of the table:</p>
+Options for the position of the table:
+{: #options-for-position-of-the-table }

 - Before the chart.
 - After the chart.